Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Studio Roozen

-Our design agency **Studio Roozen** (closed in 2015) was specialised in designing books, art catalogues and museum concepts for Dutch museums.
-Among other, more than 15 years in full service for the <a href="https://roozen.nl/projecten/van-gogh-museum" target="_blank" rel="noopener noreferrer">**Van Gogh Museum**</a>.
+Our design agency **Studio Roozen** (closed in 2015) was specialized in designing books, art catalogues and museum concepts for Dutch museums.
+Among others, more than 15 years in full service for the <a href="https://roozen.nl/projecten/van-gogh-museum" target="_blank" rel="noopener noreferrer">**Van Gogh Museum**</a>.
 Of course the portfolio website of <a href="https://roozen.nl" target="_blank" rel="noopener noreferrer">**Studio Roozen**</a> was made in Jekyll.

 ## Jekyll separates content from logic

 The reason why I love Jekyll is because it has a very elegant way of separating content from logic, including the HTML.
-You can use the Markdown language to write coded content without writing the code yourself.
+You can use Markdown to write coded content without writing HTML code yourself.

-In fact I recognized that it is very similar to the way in 'the early days', where we used text content written in Word in combination with the QuarkXpress DTP software.
+In fact I recognized that it is very similar to the way in 'the early days', when we used text content written in Word in combination with QuarkXpress DTP software.

-So it all feels very intuïtive for an old school graphic designer, like me.
+So it all feels very intuitive for an old school graphic designer, like me.

 ## Restful api's